UHDanke/gd_docs/suggestions/suggestions.md

 With this option, if the trigger is moved by a move trigger and spawned, the game will use the trigger's current position instead of its load position.

-## ItemID persist between attempts
+## ItemID persist when exiting the level

 Option for Item IDs to persist between attempts.
 Can be cleared from the level options menu.